 The new model has several improvements in its audio handling.
 The HERO5 Black can record stereo audio directly.
-It can also general a separate audio WAV file alongside the video file.
+It can also generate a separate audio WAV file alongside the video file.
 It’s a raw audio feature available under the video Protune options, and it’s a big improvement when the audio is an important part of what you’re capturing, and you’re planning post-processing in a video editing app.
 The new model also has a Protune option to reduce wind noise.

 Controls and Interface

 Both can be controlled with the three buttons on the body combined with the small LCD screen on the front, by using the large touchscreen on the back, or with the GoPro mobile app (now known as Capture).